 - 1. The applicant's potential to successfully complete the program will be assessed through a review of admission criteria. - 2.
 Availability of class openings will be considered. - 3.
 The admission committee will select the best candidates to offer program admission: those who demonstrate a commitment to the nursing profession and who have scholastic aptitude. - 4.
 Candidates will be notified in writing of the decision of the admission committee. - 5.
 All students who are accepted into the program will be required to pay the admission fee. - 6.
 Students will be required to complete and submit pre-entrance medical screening requirements (see Pre-entrance Medical Screening Requirements). - 7.
 Students will be required to have current Healthcare Providers CPR certification and health insurance, both must be maintained during the entire program. - 8.
 Provisional acceptance means that an applicant must meet certain conditions in order to continue in the program.
-Failure to meet these conditions will result in involuntary withdrawal from the program. - 9.
-Applicants may be granted part-time admission into the program.
+Failure to meet these conditions will result in offer for admission being rescinded. - 9.
+Applicants may be granted full-time admission into the 2-year program.
+Plan of study must be completed within 3 years of admission. - 10.
+Applicants must be able to show proof of US Citizenship

-Medical Screening
+Pre-Entrance Medical Screening